When to Serve Notice

 The evidence you need will depend on the manner in which notice was served.
 Your evidence can include:

-- a time-stamped photograph of the Section 21 notice and a further photograph of it being posted through the door of the property
+- a time-stamped photograph of the notice and a further photograph of it being posted through the door of the property

 - proof of postage to the correct address